drojdjou/squareroot.js/tutorials/content/understanding-shaders.md

 ```
 varying vec3 vNormal;
 ```
-Notice that the same varying needs to be declared twice: in the vertex and in the fragment shader, otherwise the shader controler will throw an error.
+Notice that the same varying needs to be declared twice: in the vertex and in the fragment shader, otherwise the shader compiler will throw an error.

 ###Fragment color